 Building on the successes of the first pan-Canadian Projectathon event held in March 2022, Infoway, in collaboration with the provinces and territories, invites vendors to participate in the March 2023 Projectathon.
 Projectathons are an important step and best-practice approach in testing and validation of a specification package, where implementers demonstrate live interoperability of solutions in conformance with pan-Canadian specifications.
 Read more about Projectathons here.

 The focus of the Projectathon March 2022 was to test and improve the quality of the pan-Canadian Patient Summary Interoperability Specifications (PS-CA Specifications) to ensure they are implementable, testable and meet expectations.
-Details about this event are available in the pan-Canadian Projectathon Final Report.
+Details about the 2022 event are available in the 2022 pan-Canadian Projectathon final report available here.

-The March 2023 Projectathon will be dedicated to supporting Patient Summary implementation projects across Canada.
-On November 10, 2022, TECHNATION Canada hosted Canada Health Infoway to hold an information sharing webinar regarding the details of the upcoming Interoperability Projectathon for 2023.
+The March 2023 Projectathon was dedicated to supporting Patient Summary implementation projects across Canada.
+On November 10, 2022, TECHNATION Canada hosted Canada Health Infoway to hold an information sharing webinar regarding the details of the Interoperability Projectathon for 2023.
 The trimmed recording of the webinar is available here.

 Focus of the Projectathon March 2023